 Rumor has it that when Howard Hawks returned to the director’s chair in 1959 for Rio Bravo, the thought of directing another film was so frightening to him that he ran off the set one day, escaped behind some props and then vomited.
 That’s exactly what was happening to 22-year old Steven Spielberg during the making of Amblin’ in 1968.
 One morning, he fled into the bathroom and threw up.
 Then he headed off to the set.

 Here was a kid whose last attempt at a short film, Slipstream, had fallen through.
 Here was a kid who hadn’t even gone to film school.
 Why was Steven Spielberg being entrusted with so much power?
-The story goes that Spielberg's father, Arnold, was good friends with Universal Studios producer Chuck Silvers, who had had taken such a liking to him that he listened to his pitches, gave him his own office and waited to see where he’d go with his ideas.
+The story goes that Spielberg's father, Arnold, knew somebody who knew Universal Studios producer Chuck Silvers, who had had taken such a liking to the young man that he listened to his pitches, gave him his own office and waited to see where he’d go with his ideas.
 Silvers probably didn’t expect to hear from Spielberg ever again.
 That all changed when Spielberg returned from post-production with a twenty-six minute cut of Amblin’ and screened it for his mentor.
 In Silvers’ own words, “I looked at what I still feel is the perfect motion picture.”

 Steven Spielberg began making Amblin’ at a time when his fellow “Movie Brats” had, unlike him, just recently graduated from film school and were already developing their own projects.
 1968 was a big year for all of them.
 Francis Ford Coppola was directing Fred Astaire in Finian’s Rainbow.
 Brian De Palma was making Greetings and Murder a la Mod.
 George Lucas had just completed his student film TXH 1138: 4HB at USC.
 Martin Scorsese had just made The Big Shave and was putting the finishing touches on his own first feature film, Who’s That Knocking at My Door?, to be released the following year.
 For Steven Spielberg, however, Amblin’ was particularly noteworthy as the first installment in what would be his unofficial "road movie trilogy," a trilogy that would continue with Duel (1971) and conclude with The Sugarland Express (1974).
 When he couldn’t get the aesthetic he was looking for within the walls of studio backlots, Spielberg followed Dennis Hopper’s example—and began turning to inspiration on U.S. highways.